7 Tips To Fix Yellow Toenails

 The culprit might also be other underlying medical conditions.
-Psoriasis, thyroid disease, tuberculosis (lung infection), bronchiectasis (damaged airways), and vitamin deficiencies (mostly zinc or iron), kidney disease (might lead to the blood having increased amounts of bilirubin within the bloods that might result in yellow fingernails, diabetes, lung disease (a lack of oxygen might cause yellow fingernails), and liver disease (jaundice) might cause yellow toenails or yellow fingernails.
-If you aren't sure if you have one of those conditions, yellowing or your toenails or fingernails is probably not the first symptom that will be noticeable.
+Psoriasis, thyroid disease, tuberculosis (lung infection), bronchiectasis (damaged airways), and vitamin deficiencies (mostly zinc or iron), kidney disease (might lead to the blood having increased amounts of bilirubin diabetes, lung disease (a lack of oxygen), and liver disease (jaundice) might cause yellow toenails or yellow fingernails.
+If you aren't sure if you have one of those conditions, yellowing of your toenails or fingernails is probably not the first symptom that will be noticeable.

 Tea Tree Oil

 If a bacterial infection is causing your nails to yellow, you should speak to your doctor to see if you can get a cream that will cure the condition effectively.
 The doctor may recommend tea tree oil, since it is often an effective home remedy for treating fungal infections.
 It is a natural fungicide that has antimicrobial and antiseptic features that might help with containing and killing the fungus and returning your nails to their natural color.